 Regional accents and dialects in Norway

 Like many other countries, Norway has a large variation of regional accents.
 But in Norway, this variation is generally more accepted than what you see in most other countries.
 Also in Oslo, you will hear different accents and dialects on the street.

 If Norwegians can speak the way they want, shouldn’t that also be the case for someone who learns the language?
-To some extent, that is so.
-For instance, you can pronounce the r as a rolled r or as an r in your throat, it’s all part of the regional variation.
+To some extent, that’s the case.
+For instance, you can choose to pronounce the r either as a rolled r or as an r in your throat.
 The melody of the language is also different in the different regions.
 For instance, in the North, it almost sounds like people are singing while they are talking.
-But not all kinds of pronunciation will be accepted.
-There is still a lot that you need to get right, because people need to be able to understand you.
+However, not all kinds of pronunciation will be accepted.
+After all, people need to be able to understand you.

 For a foreigner, this regional variation can certainly be a big challenge.
 Even if you think that you’ve learned to speak Norwegian well, you may have difficulties understanding the dialects of some areas.
 If you go to an area outside the Oslo region, you will often find that people speak their own dialect all the time in all kinds of situations.

 But there is also some good news here.
 If you move to an area with a pronounced dialect, there is no need to learn to speak like the locals.
 However, you need to be able to get used to the dialect in order to understand it.
 My experience is that foreigners manage that very well after some time.

 Conclusion: Is Norwegian easy or difficult?